network-quality/draft-ietf-ippm-responsiveness/draft-ietf-ippm-responsiveness.md

 along the path with the lowest capacity for that path.
 If that hop were to be improved, then some other hop would become the new lowest-capacity hop for that path.
-In this context a “bottleneck” should not be seen as a problem to be fixed, because any attempt to “fix” the bottleneck is futile -- such a “fix” can never remove the existence of a bottleneck on a path; it just moves the bottleneck somewhere else.
+In this context a "bottleneck" should not be seen as a problem to be fixed, because any attempt to "fix" the bottleneck is futile -- such a "fix" can never remove the existence of a bottleneck on a path; it just moves the bottleneck somewhere else.
 Arguably, this heterogeneity of the Internet is one of its greatest strengths.
 Allowing individual technologies to evolve and improve at their